jeremyleenz/Invoices/README.md

 - **Currency**: Assumed all values are AUD
 - **Mapping**: Functions are in the ViewModel/Repository for simplicity
 - **Repository**: No interface in this project.
 In a production app, I would expose one for fakes in tests (e.g., `InvoiceRepository`, `InvoiceRepositoryImpl`, `FakeInvoiceRepository`)
+- **Pagination**: Not implemented.
+The endpoint is static and small, so I kept a single fetch for simplicity.

 ## Future improvements
 - Add a details screen to display invoice line items more fully